I grew up in The Wirral in Cheshire and went to an academic school that churned out lawyers and doctors.

 My Mood was born out of wanting to create something that had all the quality of Nails Inc. but with an appealing price point and colours that customers would get really excited about – because ultimately, that’s the best reason to buy a polish.

 Even though coral nail polishes sell well, I prefer an orangey-red.
 It’s the cool-girl version of a coral.
-The My Mood Nail Polish Duo in Weirdos Welcome has one of my favourites.
+The My Mood Nail Polish Duo in Weirdos Welcome includes one of my favourites.

 I’m all about ‘polish and a glow’, so I add